christophe-cerin/OnlineML_ESP32/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/IOT-TemperatureANDHumidity-Monitoring/README.md

 | DHT sensor library (by Adafruit) | Another option for interfacing with the temperature and humidity sensor. |
 | Adafruit AM2320 (by Adafruit) | A library for another type of temperature and humidity sensor, the AM2320. |

+## Guide to Using the Blynk.cloud Platform
+To use Blynk.cloud, follow these steps to set up a dashboard and connect your device:

+**1. Account and Project Creation**

+    • Create an account on the Blynk.cloud platform.
+    • Once logged in, create a new Dashboard for your project.

+**2. Datastream Configuration**

+The Datastream allows you to define the data flows between your device and the dashboard.

+    • Create a virtual pin V0 for temperature: Define the variable as a float (decimal) for "Temperature (°C)" with a value range of 0 to 50.
+    • Create a virtual pin V1 for humidity: Define the variable as a float (decimal) for "Humidity (%)" with a value range of 0 to 100.
+    • Create a virtual pin V2 for an LED: Define the variable as a boolean (true/false) for "LED".
+    • Create a virtual pin V3 for a switch: Define the variable as a boolean (true/false) for "SWITCH".

+**3. Web Dashboard Configuration**

+Repeat the same steps as for the Datastream in the "Web Dashboard" section to display the data on Blynk's web interface.

+**4. Device Addition**

+    • Add a new device by selecting the ESP32-WROOM-DA-MODULE model.
+    • Give your device a name and associate it with the template you previously created in the Dashboard.

+**5. ESP32 Connection**

+    • Copy your device's authentication information, which looks like this:
+#define BLYNK_TEMPLATE_NAME "xxxxx"
+#define BLYNK_AUTH_TOKEN "yyyyy"
+    • Open the Arduino IDE.
+Go to Examples → Blynk → Boards_Wifi → Esp32_Wifi.
+    • Paste the authentication information you just copied into the example code.
+    • In your Blynk dashboard, you will find another piece of information to copy:
+#define BLYNK_TEMPLATE_ID "zzzzz"
+#define BLYNK_TEMPLATE_NAME "xxxxx"
+    • Also paste this information into your Arduino code.
+You can then adapt the program to your specific needs.
+    • The program that we have successfully developed and tested is now ready to be uploaded to your ESP32.